-CLTC's theological programmes have continued to develop to meet the growing demands of strong Christian Leadership within PNG and the Pacific region, together with academic excellence.
-In 2010 the College was granted provisional accreditation by the Commission for Higher Education.
-In 2012 the first cohort of the Master of Theology course graduated and in 2013 the Masters course was introduced on a full time basis.
+CLTC's theological programs have continued to develop to meet the growing demands of strong Christian leadership within PNG and the Pacific region, together with academic excellence.
+In 2010 the College was granted accreditation by the Commission for Higher Education.
+The Master of Theology program was introduced and the first students graduated in 2012.
+This became a full-time program at the Banz campus from 2013.